dennisk23/PDF-TSR/README.md

-# Table structure recognition for scholarly papers
+# Table structure recognition in academic papers

 This project contains a pipeline that takes a folder of PDF files (academic papers) and outputs CSV files of tables.

 ## Getting Started

-Install the requirements found in requirements.txt using `pip install -r requirements.txt`
+Install the requirements found in requirements.txt using `pip install -r requirements.txt` (python 3)

 A dataset of generated tables will be published soon.
 This will include the ground truth .csv files, original .tex files, .png images of the tables, .png images of the table structure.